What is turmeric good for?

 3. TURMERIC FOR MUSCLES AND BONES

 All of these weaken with age and as tissues in the joints alter.
-This prevents the surface of the joints from sliding together easily, which is not only painful, but can cause damage and affect motion.
+This prevents the surface of the joints from sliding together easily.
+This is not only painful, but can cause damage and affect motion.
 Osteoporosis, osteoarthritis and sarcopenia are the main diseases affecting the musculoskeletal system of older people.

 A study of the anti-arthritic potential of curcumin on bone cells suggest that the anti inflammatory effects of curcumin make taking a supplement well worth while.
-And, especially for the long term management of these conditions.
+Especially for the long-term management of these conditions.

 4. TURMERIC FOR VISION

 Your vision is affected in many ways as you age.
 This can lead to cataracts, glaucoma, dry eye, and retinal detachment to name just a few.

-Due to turmeric’s strong antioxidant properties, supplementation can help act as a preventative due to the fact that oxidative stress is a direct cause of most eye conditions.
+Due to turmeric’s strong antioxidant properties, supplementation can help act as a preventative.
+This is due to the fact that oxidative stress is a direct cause of most eye conditions.